kaiachain/metaverse-knowledge-kit/docs/kaia-contracts/kip-7/sdks-and-tutorials.md

 ```

-Refer to this [guide](https://docs.klaytn.foundation/content/dapp/tutorials/connecting-remix#connecting-klaytn-remix-using-kaikas) to deploy the above contract on Klaytn using Remix IDE.
+Refer to this [guide](https://docs.kaia.io/docs/build/tutorials/connecting-remix/#connecting-kaia---remix-using-kaikas-) to deploy the above contract on Kaia using Remix IDE.

 After you have successfully deployed your token contract, you should be able to copy the contract’s ABI and address as shown in the below pic as reference.